 Kansas requires 30 hours of continuing education biannually.
-Click here to go to Kansas State Board of Technical Professions.
-Click here for a link to Continuing Education requirements.
+For more information visit the Kansas State Board of Technical Professions.

 Missouri requires 24 hours, 16 of which need to be HSW biannually.
-Click here to go to Missouri State Board of Registration.
-Click here for a link to Continuing Education requirements.
+For more information visit the Missouri State Board of Registration.

 AIA requires 18 LU Hours, with 12 hours in HSW annually, due the end of the calendar year.

-AIA Kansas City programs – check out our calendar for a list of upcoming events.
-All Chow & Tell programs and Continuing Education Seminars are approved for credit.
+AIA Kansas City offers a number of Continuing Education opportunities each year through our Nooniversities and half and full-day seminars.
+Check out our calendar for a list of upcoming events.
+All Nooniversity programs and Continuing Education Seminars are approved for credit.

 Kansas and Missouri automatically accepts all registered and approved AIA courses.